 Some have left almost immediately after checking in.
 I stayed five nights and found it hard to leave the place.
 Many people speak of ghostly creaking and footsteps in the halls and stairs at night, and I heard those myself.
 But to be honest, in a place that old, you’re going to have a bit of noise.
 Call it settling, though in a 700 year old stone building you have to wonder what could be left to settle, but I’ll give the skeptics the benefit of the doubt on that score.

-My last night there was July 12, the six month anniversary of our first night together at Avebury.
-I was told earlier that day that I needed to at least switch rooms, as a new tenant was scheduled for that room.
+My last night there was July 12, and I was told earlier that day that I needed to at least switch rooms, as a new tenant was scheduled for that room.
 I managed to book a B&B right at the foot of Glastonbury Tor, and also learned that I was indeed lucky to have found a room at the Pilgrim and George when I did, as the pilgrimage that weekend had the town booked nearly to capacity.

 I managed to complete the project which had evaded me all week, my mind it seemed was once more fully functioning.
 I decided to impair that function with goodies from the pub, and took the libations to the room to continue my mournful celebration of that fateful night of love.
 A knock at the door found the hotel manager, asking if I might turn down my music, as Fairport Convention seemed to bother my neighbors.